VirtoCommerce/vc-platform/docs/techniques/extend-DB-model.md

               column: "CustomerOrder2Id");
         ```

     1. the new column(s), if existing tables are being altered, like:

         ```csharp
         migrationBuilder.AddColumn<string>(name: "NewField", table: "CustomerOrder", maxLength: 128, nullable: true);
         ```

     1. a `Discriminator` column (if new columns were defined in previous step AND it didn't exist in the original table already):

         ```csharp
-        migrationBuilder.AddColumn<string>(name: "Discriminator", table: "CustomerOrder", nullable: false, maxLength: 128, defaultValue: "CustomerOrder");
+        migrationBuilder.AddColumn<string>(name: "Discriminator", table: "CustomerOrder", nullable: false, maxLength: 128, defaultValue: "CustomerOrder2Entity");
         ```

     1. any custom SQL scripts, if data update is needed.

         !!! tip
             Read the [EF Core article about inheritance](https://docs.microsoft.com/en-us/ef/core/modeling/inheritance) for more details.